 National Arts Council

-Twist has received funding in 2020 from the NAC to work with previously graduated groups to create and perform new work in schools.
-This capacity development project involves working with the graduated Twist alumni to develop concepts and proposals for new work to be performed in schools, to match them with a suitable mentor, and to provide grants for this work to be staged at schools in 2020.
+Twist received funding in 2020 from the NAC to work with previously graduated groups to create and perform new work in schools.
+This capacity development project involved working with the graduated Twist alumni to develop concepts and proposals for new work to be performed in schools, to match them with a suitable mentor, and to provide grants for this work to be staged at schools.
+Due to the Covid-19 Lockdown, this work was shared online, and can now be found on our You-tube site.

 The National Lotteries Commission (NLC)